CRM Lead Scoring Strategies: The Power of Behavioral Triggers in CRM Automation

 Different lead scoring models may be required for top-of-funnel (TOFU), mid-funnel (MOFU), and bottom-of-funnel (BOFU) leads, as well as for specific segments such as inbound leads that may need tailored scoring approaches.

-Effective segmentation and lead scoring prioritize high-quality prospects and help convert more inbound leads into new customers.
+Effective segmentation and lead scoring prioritize high-quality prospects and help convert more inbound leads into new customers when grounded in a clear strategic, operational, and tactical marketing plan.

 Identifying and Prioritizing High-Value Leads